rage/programming-24/data/part-6/3-errors.md

 Errors that occur while the program is already running are called _exceptions_.
 It is possible to prepare for exceptions, and handle them so that the execution continues despite them occurring.

 Exception handling in Python is accomplished with `try` and `except` statements.
 The idea is that if something within a `try` block causes an exception, Python checks if there is a corresponding `except` block.
-If such a block exists, it is executed and the program themn continues as if nothing happened.
+If such a block exists, it is executed and the program then continues as if nothing happened.

 Let's change the above example so that the program is prepared for the `ValueError` exception: